Hess unhittable as Orioles beat Blue Jays | Globalnews.ca

 The 25-year-old Hess, a fifth-round pick of the Orioles in the 2014 draft, exited with one out in the seventh after Drury lined out hard to shortstop Richie Martin.
 Hess, who went 3-10 with a 4.88 earned-run average as a rookie last season, allowed just one walk while striking out a career-high eight.

+“I hated to do it, but for David’s health and one of, hopefully 30-plus starts, it was the right thing to do,” he said.

+Hess said he understood his manager was “trying to keep health the primary thing.”

-He was replaced by Araujo, who gave up a walk and saw the no-hitter disappear when Grichuk hammered a shot over the left-field fence
+Hess was replaced by Araujo, who gave up a walk and saw the no-hitter disappear when Grichuk hammered a shot over the left-field fence.

 Toronto’s Marcus Stroman, Aaron Sanchez, Matt Shoemaker and Trent Thornton had combined for 24 scoreless innings in the first four games of the season against visiting Detroit.